M-Commerce: Designing for Mobile Sites

 Shopping cart

 If your client typically sells one product or service at a time, implementing express checkout is a great way to simplify the checkout process and reduce cart abandonment.
 Express checkout saves customers a step by directing them to the checkout page when they click to buy a product, instead of adding an item to a shopping cart.
-If your client’s customers don’t need to fill a shopping cart, express checkout can streamline the shopping experience.

-Ready for m-commerce
+Design for m-commerce on Squarespace

 This article was originally published March 2, 2020.
 It has since been updated.